Guardians vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have been the underdog just one time in the past 10 contests and lost that game.
+- The Guardians have played as the favorite in seven of their past 10 games and won five of those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Guardians and their foes are 4-5-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Guardians and their opponents are 4-5-1 when it comes to hitting the over.

-- The past 10 Guardians matchups have not had a spread posted by oddsmakers.

 Guardians Betting Records & Stats